M0hanrajp/c-programming/programming_concepts/strings/Behavior.md

     - copy is a character array (of size 20), and word is also a character array.
     - In C, arrays are not assignable.
 You cannot assign one array to another directly like this because arrays in C are not pointers (even though they behave like pointers in certain contexts).
 Why This Fails:
     - Arrays are fixed memory locations, and their address is immutable.
 The compiler doesn't allow you to reassign the base address of copy to the base address of word.
-    - he base address of an array (e.g., word) cannot be changed after declaration.
+    - The base address of an array (e.g., word) cannot be changed after declaration.
 Reassigning the array’s base address like word = "computer"; is invalid in C.
 - Pointers can be reassigned to point to another string.
 - Pointers can be reassigned to point to the same memory location of the desired variable.